eringrant/niceplotlib/README.md

 \end{figure}
 ```

+Ideally, the figure can be included just so without scaling in TeX!
-If the figure still isn't quite the right size, resize by tuning the figure width in the instructions under ["Sizing plots"](#sizing-plots).
+If the figure still isn't quite the right size, resize by tuning the target width in the instructions under ["Sizing plots"](#sizing-plots).

-## References
+## References & acknowledgements

 This package is heavily inspired by Jack Walton's post on "[Plot publication-quality figures with matplotlib and LaTeX](https://jwalton.info/Embed-Publication-Matplotlib-Latex/)."